docksal/docksal/docs/content/_index.md

 - Fully [containerized environments](/stack/config/)
     - all projects stay separated from each other
-    - each can have its own requirements
+    - each can have its own stack requirements
     - each can have different versions of the same service
     - each can be managed independently (start, stop, restart, trash, etc.)
     - each can be extended with any service you want
 - [Zero-configuration](/stack/config/#zero-configuration) projects - with two commands you can be up and running with an AMP stack without having to create or understand any configurations
 - Easy to create [configurations](/stack/config/) to partially or fully override any defaults
-- Tools such as drush, console, and WP-CLI are built-in so you don't need to have them installed locally
+- Tools such as Composer, Drush, Drupal Console, and WP-CLI are built-in so you don't need to have them installed locally
-- Automatic virtual host configuration
+- Automatic virtual host configuration and routing
 - Support for [custom commands](/fin/custom-commands/) using any interpreter you want
 - Easily [share your site](/tools/ngrok/) over the internet using ngrok.
 This lets show your project to others without having to move your project to a web host somewhere